marshal363/The-btc-insurance-company/docs/new/bithedge-development-plan.md

 ## Executive Summary

-This document outlines a detailed development plan for implementing the BitHedge platform within the hackathon timeframe (April 8 - May 20, 2024).
+This document outlines a detailed development plan for implementing The Bitcoin Insurance Company platform within the hackathon timeframe (April 8 - May 20, 2024).
 The plan is structured in phases with clear milestones, covering both frontend and backend development tracks, along with critical integration points and testing cycles.
 The approach prioritizes core functionality first, followed by progressive enhancement of features to ensure a functional, polished product by the submission deadline.

 ## Project Overview

-- **Project Name**: BitHedge
+- **Project Name**: The Bitcoin Insurance Company
 - **Duration**: 6 weeks (April 8 - May 20, 2024)
 - **Core Functionality**: Decentralized options trading platform using sBTC on Stacks blockchain
 - **Key Components**: